farhanafayez/API-Chat-Data-Extraction-and-Analysis/README.md

 ### Jupyter Notebook Visualisations with Seaborn

-The  exported results in the cSV file were read in Jupyter Notebook, using Pandas DataFrame, and the results of the top 3 dates were visualised with Seaborn.
+The  exported results in the CSV file were read in Jupyter Notebook, using Pandas DataFrame, and the results of the top 3 dates were visualised with Seaborn.

 ### Development
 Done by Farhana